Home remedy treatments for cold sores (fever blisters) -

 How do the facts of this theory stack up?

-The findings of this review were:
+The findings of the review were:

 - Six out of the seven studies did show evidence that taking oral lysine supplements could be effective in decreasing the frequency of fever blister outbreaks.